Khoi-Nguyen-Xuan/Torus_Bump_Generation/README.md

 # Torus Generation with continuous variations

 The script is located in `torus_generation.ipynb`, provided in Jupyter Notebook format.
 I recommended to run this notebook in local IDE, because some required libraries cannot be installed in Google Colab.
+The code is implemented from the original notebook: https://colab.research.google.com/drive/1zuq2qE-gHy4jpeWx7rw7rFFGFBipDNwH

 The notebook is structured into three main sections: